zhaoxi120/deepkoala/README.md

 ## About the Project
 **DeepKOALA** is a high-performance deep learning-based tool for rapid protein function annotation according to the **KEGG Orthology (KO)** system.
 By framing KO assignment as an open-set recognition problem, it can effectively distinguish between known and unknown functional sequences, thereby reducing false-positive annotations.

 Built on a Gated Recurrent Unit (GRU) architecture, the tool provides excellent computational efficiency while ensuring high accuracy.
-In this beta version, DeepKOALA offers two operational modes:
+In this beta version, DeepKOALA offers two operational models:

-* **`full_length` mode**: Delivers high-precision annotation for complete protein sequences.
+* **`full` model**: Delivers high-precision annotation for complete protein sequences.
-* **`metagenome` mode**: Specially optimized for handling fragmented sequences common in metagenomic data, significantly improving the recognition rate and accuracy for incomplete sequences.
+* **`fragment` model**: Specially optimized for handling fragmented sequences common in metagenomic data, significantly improving the recognition rate and accuracy for incomplete sequences.